joshkuminski/OpenVision/README.md

 ****If you do not have hardware acceleration (GPU) and want to run this in the cloud skip down to Step 3 - Cloud.****
 This utilizes Google Colaboratory- an online platform for **free* access to a gpu
 * The **free* tier has many limitations.
 To actaully use this it is recommended to purchase the Pay As You Go plan and upgrade when necessary.
-Run the 'install_colab.bat' file as *Administrator* located in the root directory This will install Python 3.8.10, create a virtual environment and install project requirements_colab.txt
+Run the 'install_colab.bat' file located in the root directory This will install Python 3.8.10, create a virtual environment and install project requirements_colab.txt

 Run the 'install.bat' file as *Administrator* located in the root directory